Florida State University Overview

 Florida State University Rankings

-The following table lists the notable rankings from College Factual that Florida State has received.
+The following table lists some notable awards Florida State has earned from around the web.

 Where Is Florida State University?